Contact details for Adrian Gray are

 - – telephone: 07470-366689.

-- – Why did they all come from here?
+- Why did they all come from here?: The Mayflower Pilgrims ZOOM

-- – Religious Liberty: A Gift to the World from Notts and Lincs
+- Religious Liberty: A Gift to the World from Notts and Lincs ZOOM

-- – Thomas Helwys: The Price of Freedom
+- Thomas Helwys of Broxtowe: The Price of Freedom ZOOM

-- – The Wrays of Glentworth: Radical Religion in Tudor and Stuart England
+- The Wrays of Glentworth: Radical Religion in Tudor and Stuart England ZOOM

-- – Thomas Cooper of Gainsborough and Lincoln – Political Radical, Poet, Preacher.
+- Thomas Cooper of Gainsborough and Lincoln; Political Radical, Poet, Preacher.
+ZOOM

 Adrian Gray is based at Laneham, between Retford and Lincoln.
 He is a graduate of Queens’ College, Cambridge, in History and the author of more than twenty books on aspects of local and national history.
-He is historical adviser to Bassetlaw Christian Heritage and Pilgrims & Prophets Christian heritage Tours, both of which are community groups working to develop heritage tourism in Notts and Lincs.
+He is historical adviser to Bassetlaw Christian Heritage and Pilgrims & Prophets Christian Heritage Tours, both of which are community groups working to develop heritage tourism in Notts and Lincs.
+Adrian is a member of the NLHA committee.

 Why did they all come from here?